Buying and Selling FAQs in Washington DC

-If you're buying a vehicle from another state, you will have to register your new vehicle with the Washington, D.C., Department of Motor Vehicles (DMV).
+If you're buying a vehicle from another state, you will have to register your new vehicle with the Washington, D.C.
+Department of Motor Vehicles (DMV).
 However, before you do so, you must get the vehicle inspected.
 The District of Columbia inspection station is located at 1001 Half Street, SW.
 If you need help getting there, see the DMV's directions to the inspection station.

 If you're selling the car to a person in another state, simply sign the title over to the buyer.
-If you're not transferring the license plates to another vehicle you own, you must surrender them to the DMV when you sell the vehicle.
+If you're not transferring the license plates to another vehicle you own, you must surrender them to the D.C.
+DMV when you sell the vehicle.

 How do I buy a vehicle from another country?

 You want to follow the same steps as buying from another state, but you will also have to confirm that the vehicle passes U.S. air quality inspections.
-The National Highway Traffic Safety Administration provides helpful FAQs for the importation and certification of vehicles.
+The National Highway Traffic Safety Administration provides helpful FAQ's for the importation and certification of vehicles.

 How do I get temporary tags for a vehicle if I'm buying it from another state or country?

-You can purchase 45-day temporary tags at your local DMV station.
+You can purchase temporary tags valid for 45 days at your local DMV station.
 Bring your District of Columbia driver's license, the vehicle's title, and proof of insurance, as well as a $13 temporary-tag fee.

-What's the deal behind D.C.'s lemon law?
+What's the deal behind Washington, D.C.'s lemon law?

 If you've purchased a new vehicle and it seems like mechanical problems keep coming up despite numerous attempts at repair, the vehicle might fall under the category of a "lemon."